Hypergraph-based Motion Generation with Multi-modal Interaction Relational Reasoning: Methodology

 Thus, the goal of the Posterior Distribution Learner is to derive the Gaussian parameters for the approximate posterior distribution.
 This involves computing the mean $\mu_q$ and the variance $\sigma_q$ based on the final output embeddings $\mathbf{\tilde V}_F^a$ and the target embeddings $\mathbf{\tilde V}_T^a$.
 These parameters are generated through two separate trainable MLPs, $\mathcal{F}_\mu$ and $\mathcal{F}_\sigma$, respectively.
 The latent code $Z$, representing possible trajectories, is then sampled from a Gaussian distribution parameterized by these means and variances.
 The final output embeddings $\mathbf{\tilde V}^{p}$ are a concatenation of the latent code $\mathbf{Z}$, the final output embeddings $\mathbf{\tilde V}_F^a$, and the target embeddings $\mathbf{\tilde V}_T^a$.
 The equations governing these processes are as follows:

 In these notations, $\mu_q$ and $\sigma_q$ represent the mean and variance of the approximated posterior distribution. $\mathcal{F}_\mu$ and $\mathcal{F}_\sigma$ are the trainable MLPs that produce these parameters. $\mathbf{Z}$ denotes the latent code of possible trajectories, and $\mathbf{\tilde V}^{p}$ stands for the output embeddings, which fuses the latent code and the historical embeddings.
+At inference, sampling from the learned prior \(p_\psi(\mathbf{Z}\mid\widetilde V_T^a)\) and decoding yields \(K\) diverse trajectory hypotheses, each reflecting different plausible futures under the same observed history.
+By embedding uncertainty directly in \(\mathbf{Z}\), \texttt{RHINO}’s Motion Generator can robustly capture and propagate the inherent variability in multi‐agent driving scenarios.